|The Nuremberg Trials, one of the first attempts at international justice

 Both the institution of the International Criminal Court and the legal concept of universal jurisdiction represent efforts in the international community to protect human rights worldwide.
 Both have had mixed results.
 The International Criminal Court is hampered by the dissent of non-signatories even as it flexes its muscles in asserting the right to try war criminals.
 The principle of universal jurisdiction has resulted in several high profile cases (the trials of Chilean dictator Pinochet is one example), but global outcry has resulting in a rescinding of many of the more ambitious assertions of national courts.

-At the heart of such issues of international justice is the conflict between national sovereigntycomplete and exclusive control of all the people and property within a territory and the international community’s shared interests.
+At the heart of such issues of international justice is the conflict between national sovereignty and the international community’s shared interests.
 This tension lies at the heart of the phenomenon of globalization and at the core of world politics itself.

 1 “Karadzic Immunity Appeal Rejected.”
 BBC News.
 October 13, 2009.